What does inclusion look like at Reculver?

 Specific Entry Criteria for Reculver SRP

-Reculver SRP has seven commissioned places for CYP with VI and seven commissioned places for CYP with C+L difficulties.
+Reculver SRP has fifteen commissioned places for CYP with VI and or CYP with C+L difficulties.

 Usually only two CYP in each specialist area of need (two VI plus two C+L) can be admitted in the SRP, per academic year, due to physical space constraints in classrooms, to enable the CYP to work with their mainstream peers.
 This stipulation is made to ensure effective inclusion and learning opportunities for all CYP.